entur/go-orchestrator/README.md

 	return fmt.Errorf("this is an internal error")
 }

+// PR OUTPUT:
-func (h *Handler) Plan(ctx context.Context, req orchestrator.Request, r *orchestrator.Result) error {
+// An internal error occurred.
+Please refer to the documentation for support func (h *Handler) Plan(ctx context.Context, req orchestrator.Request, r *orchestrator.Result) error {
 	err := ErrorGeneratingFunction()
 	if err != nil {